maxmind/MaxMind-DB/MaxMind-DB-spec.md

 A length of zero always indicates the number 0.

-When storing a signed integer, the left-most bit is the sign.
+When storing a signed integer, fields shorter than the maximum byte length are always positive.
+When the field is the maximum length, e.g., 4 bytes for 32-bit integers, the left-most bit is the sign.
 A 1 is negative and a 0 is positive.

 The type numbers for our integer types are: